internetarchive/sandcrawler/kafka/topics.md

         => key is sha1hex of PDF. enable time compaction (6 months?)

     sandcrawler-ENV.ingest-file-requests
-        => ingest requests from multiple sources
-        => schema is JSON; see ingest proposal for fields. small objects.
+        => ingest requests from multiple sources; mostly continuous or pseudo-interactive => schema is JSON; see ingest proposal for fields. small objects.
         => fewer partitions with batch mode, but still a bunch (24) => can't think of a good key, so none. enable time compaction (3-6 months?)

+    sandcrawler-ENV.ingest-file-requests-bulk
+        => ingest requests from bulk crawl sources; background processing => same as ingest-file-requests, but fewer partiions (12)

     sandcrawler-ENV.ingest-file-results
         => ingest requests from multiple sources